purvapr13/rag-doc-bot/README.md

     pip install -r requirements.txt
   ✅ If you're using CUDA, make sure to install PyTorch with GPU support

-3. **Download the model outside docker if using docker, in local also create models/all-MiniLM-L6-v2/ folder in app directory**:
-   To keep the Docker image lightweight, the Hugging Face model is not included in the image and not in repo.
+3. **📁 Create the `models/all-MiniLM-L6-v2/` folder manually inside the `app/` directory if it doesn't already exist.**

-   Manually download the all-MiniLM-L6-v2 model and place it inside:
+You need to manually download the [`all-MiniLM-L6-v2`](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model and place it in the following directory:

 ## Running the Application

-1. From the app folder run python main.py to start the application locally on port 8000
+1. From the app folder run python main.py to start the application locally on port 8000:
+     ```bash
+        python main.py

+2. To start streamlit UI, open another terminal and run:
+     ```bash
-2. To start streamlit UI, open another terminal and run: streamlit run .\streamlit_app.py It will start the streamlit UI as below, where you can ask questions.
+      streamlit run .\streamlit_app.py
+It will start the streamlit UI as below, where you can ask questions.

 <img width="587" alt="image" src="https://github.com/user-attachments/assets/7d12c6b5-4ed3-44f8-b4c6-3b70d5c6216d" />